Nido helps banged-up Mets rally past Marlins 5-4 in 10 - WHIZ News

 Miami designated hitter Garrett Cooper and manager Don Mattingly were ejected for jawing in the seventh with plate umpire Mark Ripperger.

-After a pregame ceremony to retire No. 17 in honor of Hernandez, the Mets pulled out a back-and-forth game in front of a sellout crowd of 43,336.
+After a pregame ceremony to retire Hernandez’s No. 17, the Mets pulled out a back-and-forth game in front of a sellout crowd of 43,336.
 New York got its fourth walk-off win and improved to 7-0 in extra innings.

+The previous time the Mets won on a game-ending error with two outs in extra innings was the famous Game 6 of the 1986 World Series against Boston — with Hernandez in uniform.

 Scott (4-3) struck out the first two batters in the bottom half before Nido, who replaced McCann behind the plate, hit a grounder down the third base line.
 The ball got under Brian Anderson’s glove and rolled into left field, allowing automatic runner Mark Canha to score from second base.